C-Obaze/Linear-Regression/README.md

-This is a Linear Regression project done to establish if a relationship exist between the predictor variable(Average_Pulse) and the response variable(Calorie_Pulse).
+This is a predictive modeling project done to establish if a relationship exist between the predictor variable(Average_Pulse) and the response variable(Calorie_Pulse).
+This was done using Linear Regression.